STONE: Pioneering the One-to-N Universal Backdoor Threat in 3D Point Cloud: Introduction

 The remainder of this paper is structured as follows.
-Section~\ref{sec:related_work} reviews related work on 3D point cloud deep learning, backdoor attacks in both 2D and 3D domains, and existing defense mechanisms.
-Section~\ref{sec:methodology} presents our proposed STONE framework, detailing the problem formulation, spherical trigger design with parameterizable spatial properties, and the complete attack pipeline.
+Section~\ref{sec:related_work} reviews related work on 3D point cloud deep learning, backdoor attacks in 3D domain, and existing defense mechanisms.
+Section~\ref{sec:methodology} presents our proposed STONE method, detailing the problem formulation, spherical trigger design with parameterizable spatial properties, and the complete attack pipeline.
 Section~\ref{sec:experiments} provides extensive experimental validation across multiple datasets and model architectures, evaluating attack effectiveness, scalability with varying numbers of target classes, and resistance to defenses.
 Section~\ref{sec:conclusion} summarizes our key contributions and discusses future research directions.
 The Appendix contains supporting theoretical analysis using Neural Tangent Kernel theory and detailed trigger placement algorithms.